BCom Disinvestment in India Notes Study Material

 - Generation and distribution of electricity.

-The Industrial Policy Statement of 24th July, 1991 stated that the government would divest part of its holdings in selected PSEs, but did not place any cap on the extent of disinvestment.
-Nor did it restrict disinvestment in favour of any particular class of investors.
+The Industrial Policy Statement of 24th July 1991 stated that the government would divest part of its holdings in selected PSEs, but did not place any cap on the extent of disinvestment.
+Nor did it restrict disinvestment in favor of any particular class of investors.

 - Atomic Energy.